AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### The “Cold Open” Scenes

-In the television industry, the term “**<span style="font-variant:small-caps;">Cold Open</span>**” is used to describe the scene that some shows use to kick-start an episode before the opening credits roll.
+In the television industry, the term “***Cold Open***” is used to describe the scene that some shows use to kick-start an episode before the opening credits roll.
 These scenes often serve as preludes, setting up some important element of that episode’s story, and foreshadowing the events that are to come.

-In ***Cannibal Contagion***, a Cold Open scene is used to introduce a Survivor and throw them into a world gone mad.
+In Cannibal Contagion, a Cold Open scene is used to introduce a Survivor and throw them into a world gone mad.
 Once all of the Survivors have been created, you should give each character their own unique Cold Opener.
 In this scene, you work with the player to answer the question you wrote down when you were first putting the scenario together.
 Typically this is some variant of “Where were *you* when the zombies first attacked?”
 Look at a player, ask the question, and use this scene to answer it.

 Cold Open scenes are played just like other scenes, but tend to run a little shorter.
 Additionally, an Explosion isn’t always necessary to start one off.
 When you ask The Question, work with the player to decide where and when the scene happens.
 The Purpose of these scenes is almost always to introduce the Contagion and see how the Survivor reacts to it.